 Ring cardholders have access to a complimentary FICO score through their account dashboards.

 Ring’s fees are minimal.
 The card does not have an annual fee or foreign transaction fee.
 Cash advances cost a flat $3, regardless of advance size.
+Balance transfers cost the greater of $5 or 2% during the promotional period.
+Thereafter, there’s no balance transfer fee.
 Late and returned payments cost up to $27.
 See terms and conditions for a complete list of rates and fees.

 This card requires excellent credit.
 If you have any significant dings on your credit, you’re unlikely to qualify.
 A minor blemish here or there won’t necessarily disqualify you.